 The importance of keyword density in on-page SEO cannot be overstated.
-It can assist attract search engines and increase a page’s exposure on search engine results pages when applied appropriately (SERPs).
+It can assist attract search engines and increase a page’s exposure on search engine results in pages when applied appropriately (SERPs).

 It can prevent a page from ranking or possibly result in a search penalty, which would remove it from the SERPs entirely if ignored.